Tips for Staying Productive When You Live in a Van

 I suggest using the coverage maps on your cell service provider’s website which can help predict whether or not you’ll have service at a campsite or destination.

-4. Being productive when you don’t have internet
+4. Be productive even when you don’t have internet

+If you’re traveling in a van, it’s somewhat easier to carve out a dedicated (never changing) work station.
 In my first van, my bed doubled as the couch, and I had to pop the dining table into the floor to set it up whenever we stopped.
 This was a time suck and a barrier to getting work done.
 I also couldn’t work in the mornings or evenings when Ryan wanted to relax in bed.
-That’s why in my second van, I wanted a more permanent work area.
+That’s why in my second and third vans, I wanted a more permanent work area.

 6. Keep all of your work stuff in one area